openaps/AndroidAPSdocs/docs/Configuration/Sensitivity-detection-and-COB.md

   * min_5min_carbimpact
   * Meal max absorbtion time (h)

-Upper and lower limits to the sensitivityRatio can also be set - (default 0.7 - 12)
+Upper and lower limits to the sensitivityRatio can also be set - (default 0.7 - 1.2)

-### Examples
+### Example - Oref0

 Oref0 - unabsorbed carbs are cut off after the specified maximum time